 Etsuro Totsuka, “Commentary on a Victory for ‘Comfort Women’: Japan’s Judicial Recognition of Military Sexual Slavery,” 8 Pac.
 Rim L. & Pol’y J. 47, 1999.

 Yun, Hyun-Joo. [윤현주의 맛있는 인터뷰] 일본군 위안부 대모 김문숙‘민족과 여성 역사관’관장, Busan.com, Aug.
 13, 2019.

-II.
-January 8, 2021, in the Seoul District Court, South Korea
+III.
+January 8, 2021: Seoul Central District Court, South Korea

 South Korea court orders Japan to pay reparations to Japanese military sexual slavery victims

 On January 8, 2021, the Seoul Central District Court made a landmark decision ordering Japan to pay reparations to the Japanese military sexual slavery system victims before and during World War II.
 The Court stated that the victims suffered a crime against humanity and ordered the Japanese government to pay 100 million won (approximately US$91,000) each to the surviving victims and family members of those who are deceased.
 In August 2013, twelve women filed for court mediation seeking 100 million won each for damages incurred from the Japanese government.
 Japan refused to accept the mediation and relevant documents known as a public notification.
 Then the case proceeded to a formal trial.

 In response to this ruling, Prime Minister Yoshihide Suga said that “Japan cannot accept the court’s ruling.”